 Check the configuration of Windows Update

-Windows Update may interfere Miradore when it tries to install Windows patches.
-If the installation of Windows patches is failing on your managed Windows computers, we recommend to check the configuration of Windows Update on the managed Windows computers.
+Windows Update may interfere with Miradore when it tries to install Windows patches.
+If the installation of Windows patches is failing on your managed Windows computers, we recommend checking the configuration of Windows Update on the managed Windows computers.

 - Make sure the Windows Update Service is not disabled

 - Set Windows Automatic Updates to Never check for updates (Windows 7 & 8).

 - On Windows 10 computers you cannot modify this setting from the Control panel, but you can edit the settings through the Group Policy Editor or use Miradore's Windows Update configuration profile to disable the automatic updates.
 On domain-joined computers, this setting is most likely managed through group policies by your administrator.

 The Windows Update settings don't affect the installation of software patches from other vendors.